 Q. My commission has expired; do I need to retest and what are the requirements?

 A. In Franklin County, residents can renew without retesting up to 5 years after your commission has expired.
 You must complete and submit a Renewal Application and we will begin processing it.
+NOTE: Notary applications will NOT be renewed any earlier than ninety (90) days before the expiration date.
 Click here for the Renewal Application.

 Q. I submitted my renewal application, how long does it take to process?